• >

 A savings bond is different from a savings account, because you lock away your money for a set period of time, known as the term.
 Savings bonds often pay better interest than easy access or instant access accounts, and you usually have to pay in a minimum sum of money to open them.
 If you want to get hold of your money before the end of the term, you may lose interest.

-Interest rates tend to be relatively low
+• Interest rates may be relatively low

 You can hold both a savings account and a savings bond, and there are benefits to having both.